 Copies of the ASPL financial statements and the AGL consolidated financial statements can be obtained from the Company Secretary of each company, at Crawley Court, Winchester, Hampshire, SO21 2QA.

-AGL is owned by a consortium of shareholders including Canada Pension Plan Investment Board, Macquarie European Infrastructure Fund II, other Macquarie managed funds and minorities.
-There is no ultimate controlling party of the Company above AGL.
+AGL is owned by a consortium of shareholders including Digital 9 Infrastructure, Macquarie European Infrastructure Fund II, other Macquarie managed funds and minorities.
+There is no ultimate controlling party of the Company.